-CASE 6: Members of the senior administration think it is in the interest of the University to move ahead on the idea of eliminating colleges at the undergraduate level and creating a unified undergraduate curriculum
+CASE 6: Members of the senior administration think it is in the interest of the University to move ahead on the idea of eliminating colleges at the undergraduate level and creating a unified undergraduate curriculum task force to consider models.

-This certainly would require two formal RFCs, preceded by initial informal gathering of feedback from the campus community (with which the senate can assist), and then assembling a faculty task force to consider models.
 The first RFC would involve development of a complete proposal with impact statements and ideally several options.
 The second RFC would represent a formal faculty vote of approval or rejection - depending on the details within this proposal, a second RFC might be supplanted by the normal course and curriculum process, but a change of this magnitude might also benefit from an independent vote of approval by the entire faculty.